Pakistan Railways F.C.: Pakistan Western Railway (1961–1974)

 In 1969, it secured its first National Football Championship title by defeating Karachi.
+The following year, the team went on tour to Kabul, winning all three matches they played.

+In 1972, the club won the "All-Pakistan Lyallpur Floodlit Football Tournament".

 Renaming to Pakistan Railways (1974–2005)

 Following the renaming of Pakistan Western Railway to Pakistan Railways in 1974, three years after the independence of Bangladesh and losing the eastern wing, the club adopted its present name.

 In the 1976 National Football Championship, the team lost to Pakistan Airlines in the final.
 In 1982, it again finished runner-ups after losing to Habib Bank.

 In 1984, it won its second National Football Championship, after overcoming WAPDA in the final.
+Following the 1985 Quaid-e-Azam International Tournament, the visiting North Korean team played three exhibition matches across Pakistan.
+In the match against Pakistan Railways, they lost 1–3 in Multan.
+In July 1985, the team participated at the M.H.Mohammed Gold Cup Invitation Tournament in Colombo, Sri Lanka.

 In 1989, the team finished runner-ups after losing to Punjab Red.

 Pakistan Premier League era (2006–2015)

 After the revamp in Pakistani football and the discontinuation of the National Football Championship, the club competed in the second-tier, winning the 2005–06 PFF National League, returning to the top flight.

 They were relegated from Pakistan Premier League after two years in the 2007–08 Pakistan Premier League.
 Chaudhry Muhammad Asghar was Pakistan Railways football coach till that time.
 The coaching was then passed to Muhammad Rasheed, the ex-national player and Pakistan Railways player.

 Railways again qualified to the top-tier by winning their departmental leg of the 2013 PFF League.
 It remained in the top tier until getting relegated again in the 2014–15 Pakistan Premier League.